Inca Jungle to Machu Picchu, Peru.

 Highlight of The Day: Biking and River Rafting

-We will pick you up from your hotel (which must be located in Cusco or Ollantaytambo) at 6:00 a.m. to begin our Inca Jungle trek to Machu Picchu adventure.
-Afterwards, we'll head to Ollantaytambo (1:45 hrs. of driving), where we have a short stop to buy some stuff that you will need along the tour.
+The Adventure will start with pick you up from your hotel at 6:00 a.m. to begin our Inca Jungle trek to Machu Picchu adventure.
+Afterwards, we'll head to Ollantaytambo (1:45 hrs. of driving), where we have a short stop to buy some items that you could need along the tour.
 We continue in our private van for 1.20 more hours until we arrive at the Malaga Pass (4,316 meters above sea level) (14,160 feet above sea level).

 This is where we begin our bicycle tour down the mountain.
 Your tour guide will give a quick informational briefing and provide all riders with the appropriate safety gear before the 3-hour mountain descent (about 34 miles or 55 km) to the town of Huamanmarca.
 From there, we continue our journey by bus for approximately 30 minutes until we reach the town of Santa Maria, where we have our first lunch and then have river rafting activity during the afternoon (level I, II, III, and III+, during April-November) on the Urubamba River, which crosses through part of the jungle.
 Once we done with this, we take our van towards Santa Teresa for around 40 minutes driving, there is the location of our lodge to spend the first night, also you will be available to join the hot spring before your dinner.